isgasho/go-apns2/README.md

 License
 -----

-go-apns2 is available under the MIT license.
+Go Apns2 is available under the MIT license.
 See the LICENSE file for more info.